 Christa Gahagan is the Secretary/Treasurer of Emily’s Gift.
-Her husband, P. Michael Gahagan, is the Vice President.
-Christa donated a kidney to her husband in July 1998.
-Since that time they have both been active in the transplant community volunteering with The Living Legacy Foundation and Donate Life Maryland.
-They are both members of Team Maryland and look forward to competing in their 6th Transplant Games in August of 2018 in Salt Lake City, Utah.
+She donated a kidney to her husband in July 1998.
+Since that time, she has been active in the transplant community volunteering with The Living Legacy Foundation and Donate Life Maryland.
+She is a member of Team Maryland and looks forward to competing in her 6th Transplant Games in August of 2018 in Salt Lake City, Utah.
 Christa is also the Treasurer of TRIO-Maryland Chapter, Inc., the local chapter of Transplant Recipients International Organization.
-Christa has been married to Michael for 36 years and has two sons—Sean and Mike.
+Christa was married to Michael Gahagan for 36 years and has two sons—Sean and Mike.
 She holds a B.A. degree in Communications from Notre Dame of Maryland University.
 She has been employed as an Executive Assistant for EMJAY Engineering and Construction Co., Inc. in Baltimore for 22 years.
 She enjoys traveling (especially cruising), golfing and spending time with family and friends.

 By day, Mary is an Executive Assistant-Asset Alignment Coordinator for Elville & Associates, P.C., premier estate planning attorneys in Columbia, Maryland.
-By night, she is a theatre nerd.
-She has been involved in theatre as both a performer and stage manager since she was in high school in Michigan.
-It was through theatre (Anything Goes) that she met Emily Biondi and began a strong and caring friendship that would impact her forever.
+By night, she is a theater nerd.
+She has been involved in theater as both a performer and stage manager since she was in high school in Michigan.
+It was through theater (Anything Goes) that she met Emily Biondi and began a strong and caring friendship that would impact her forever.

 Latrice Price is the Community Outreach Coordinator at The Living Legacy Foundation Maryland.
 As the Community Outreach Coordinator she educates the community about the importance of being an organ, eye, and tissue donor.
 Since, 2004 she has served as Manager of Team Maryland, a group of transplant recipients that compete in Olympic style games every two years.
 She is a past president of the Maryland Council of Directors of Volunteer Services and currently services on a number of National committees for organ, eye, and tissue donation.